thirdreplicator/raku-transaction-server/README.md

 Riak is not concerned with ACID properties.
 The goal of this project is to provide ACID transactions on top of Riak.

 1. Atomicity of destructive operations/transactions
-2. Consistence view of values across time-slices
+2. Consistency view of values across time-slices.
+Partially failed transactions are rolled back completely.
-3. Isolation (not really, because I don't want things to lock up.)
+3. Isolation.
+Transactions occur wholly one after the other.
-4. Durability: data is persisted in an append-only fashion to Riak
+4. Durability: Although data is persisted in an append-only fashion to Riak, we don't guarantee durability.

 ## Motivation